-At midnight on Saturday, May 6, five birders will take to Monmouth County's fields, forests, swamps and beaches looking for birds in New Jersey's largest birding competition -- and they need your support.
+At midnight on Saturday, May 12, three birders will take to Monmouth County's fields, forests, swamps and beaches looking for birds in New Jersey's largest birding competition -- and they need your support.

 "The Monmouth County Audubon Society sponsors programs that we're proud to support," explains team founder Dena Temple.
 "We've started a scholarship program for Monmouth County's future conservationists and naturalists.
 Part of the organization's mission is to teach the love and respect for nature to tomorrow's leaders, and this is a worthwhile way to do that."

 competition, sponsors receive an exclusive diary of the day (not available

 anywhere else), along with a list of the species found.

 Donations can made through our Online Pledge Form.
 We appreciate your help!